BusyBox

-BusyBox is a software suite that provides several Unix utilities in a single executable file.
-It runs in a variety of POSIX environments such as Linux, Android, and FreeBSD, although many of the tools it provides are designed to work with interfaces provided by the Linux kernel.
+BusyBox is an implementation of many Unix commands in a single executable file.
+It runs in many POSIX environments including Linux, Android, and FreeBSD, although many of the tools it provides are designed to work with interfaces provided by the Linux kernel.
 It was specifically created for embedded operating systems with very limited resources.
 The authors dubbed it "The Swiss Army knife of Embedded Linux", as the single executable replaces basic functions of more than 300 common commands.
 It is released as free software under the terms of the GNU General Public License v2, after controversially deciding not to move to version 3.

 History

 Origins

 Originally written by Bruce Perens in 1995 and declared complete for his intended usage in 1996, BusyBox initially aimed to put a complete bootable system on a single floppy disk that would serve both as a rescue disk and as an installer for the Debian distribution.
 Since that time, it has been extended to become the de facto standard core user space toolset for embedded Linux devices and Linux distribution installers.
 Since each Linux executable requires several kilobytes of overhead, having the BusyBox program combine over two hundred programs together often saves substantial disk space and system memory.

 BusyBox was maintained by Enrique Zanardi and focused on the needs of the Debian boot-floppies installer system until early 1998, when Dave Cinege took it over for the Linux Router Project (LRP).
 Cinege made several additions, created a modularized build environment, and shifted BusyBox's focus into general high-level embedded systems.
 As LRP development slowed down in 1999, Erik Andersen, then of Lineo, Inc., took over the project and became the official maintainer between December 1999 and March 2006.
 During this time the Linux embedded marketplace exploded in growth, and BusyBox matured greatly, expanding both its user base and functionality.
 Rob Landley became the maintainer in 2005 until late 2006, then Denys Vlasenko took over as the current maintainer.